See podcasts and written summaries from our seminar series.

 Assisted human reproduction

-Centre for Human Rights Research director Karen Busby co-edited a special issue of the Canadian Journal of Women and the Law devoted to feminist approaches to assisted human reproduction.
+Centre for Human Rights Research founder Karen Busby co-edited a special issue of the Canadian Journal of Women and the Law devoted to feminist approaches to assisted human reproduction.

 She was interviewed in 2016 about potential changes to regulations related to assisted human reproduction.
 Busby is now part of a research team exploring surrogates’ experiences.